 This isn’t to say never go down a middle aisle again but just being cognizant of how much time you spend in there and the foods you’re finding and purchasing - I’m telling you the more you can stay away the more moola you’ll have for those fresh fruits and vegetables.

 I’m going to add a fourth one down here but I think it goes without saying; go to the grocery store prepared.
 Knowing what you’re going to get, what you’re getting it for and getting out is the easiest way to not blow the budget or get overwhelmed.
-If you need help with your preparation make sure get on the waitlist for The Gut Calm Blueprint Membership.
+If you need help with your preparation make sure join the Gut Calm Blueprint online membership!

 I share weekly & budget friendly grocery lists, meal plans and tips just like this in my Gut Calm Blueprint Membership.
-Get on the waitlist here if you want to feel confident in healing your gut and getting healthy once and for all without breaking the bank!
+If you want to feel confident in healing your gut and getting healthy once and for all without breaking the bank - it's time to join the membership!

 Happy Shopping x